 Another rustic option is Koya Backpackers, located in the woods about five kilometers from the Karuizawa Prince Shopping Plaza.
 Koya Backpackers which has rooms starting at about ¥0/night.

 Karuizawa also has a number of hotels, as you might expect of a tony mountain town, but they tend to be on the pricier side.
-Some of the more reasonable options include Hotel Cypress Karuizawa (with room prices hovering at about ¥9,500 and upwards) and Tsuruya Ryokan (rooms start at ¥16,019/night).
+One of the more reasonable options is Hotel Cypress Karuizawa, with room prices hovering at about ¥9,500 and upwards.

 Another option is Airbnb with prices for private rooms starting at around ¥3,200.